sunhwan/charmmdoc/source/mscale.rst

       0 1

    Here it should be noted the last line in the control file should be the spin and multiplicity specifications. i.e. there should be no blank line at the end of this control file as there is in a typical gaussian input file as the current geometry will be appended and the final blank line inserted afterwards.

+Additionally, interfaces have been developed to the SANDER program (part of the AMBER package) and to the TINKER program.
+Please contact Benjamin T. Miller for further information about these interfaces.